dmarek03/PSEUDOCODE_TO_PYTHON_TRANSPILER/README.md

-# PSEUDOCODE_TO_PYTHON_TRANSPILER
+# PSEUDOCODE_TO_PYTHON_TRANSLATOR
-# Pseudocode to Python Transpiler
+# Pseudocode to Python Translator

-Pseudocode to Python Transpiler is an innovative tool designed to automatically convert pseudocode into equivalent Python code.
+Pseudocode to Python Translator is an innovative tool designed to automatically convert pseudocode into equivalent Python code.
 It facilitates rapid prototyping and testing of algorithms originally written in pseudocode, making programming more accessible and efficient.

 ## Features